Btux-SD/gettingcleaningdata/README.md

 Open the run_analysis.R script in R. Select the complete file and run it.
 The run_analysis.R will create 2 files: tidy.txt & tidy.mean.txt.

+The exact steps of the file : run_analysis.r are described within the scriptfile.

 My system settings:

 Linux x86_64